Beware of Stranger Danger

 She was at home studying for her Justice Diploma.

-Since this is suppose to be a secure building, with only authorised people having access to each floor, she opened the door and greeted both John and the inspector.
+Since this is supposed to be a secure building, with only authorized people having access to each floor, she opened the door and greeted both John and the inspector.

 Here’s Where It Gets a Little Weird